Nisha Kapoor is an International award-winning artist with affiliation from UNESCO (a United Nations body)

 How would you describe what you do?
 And how did you discover that this is your purpose?
 What did you want to become when you were a child?

 As a child, I had always seen myself at the helm of creativity- an ace dancer, singer, fashion designer, filmmaker, and whatnot.
 Creativity has always been my core from the start and my spiritual journey has given me a fast track to express it.
-I must also state here that much before I got recognized for my paintings, I had won awards at international short film festivals, twice for 9 of my films, all hand-drawn on phone with basic frame by frame animation – which again spurs as a result of my otherworldly experiences – the ones that drive me to just draw and express even if via phone.
+I must also state here that much before I got recognized for my paintings, I had won awards at international short film festivals, twice for 9 of my films, all hand-drawn on phone with basic frame by frame animation – which again spurs as a result of my otherworldly experiences.

 Tell us about your artwork, medium, style, subject matter, etc.

-Nisha: I started drawing on iPhone as mentioned above and later when I got noticed for my work, I took to the iPad.
-My style is varied and ranges from abstract to vibrant but I have been told the common factor in all my works is that it is very unique and never seen before.
+Nisha: My style is varied and ranges from abstract to vibrant but I have been told the common factor in all my works is that it is very unique and never seen before.
 And all paintings give a mystic, psychedelic & deep dream effect.

 One of the other more nuanced common factors in my artworks is also luminosity.
 Most of my paintings have a dark background and a light is thrown from behind.
 Again this is a reflection of my inner world, which may seem dark cause it’s so deep but is far more illuminated than the world outside.
 The darkness is a depth that radiates the whole world.